 There are several important considerations that are outside the scope of this work.
 One question motivated by the unrealized potential gains of AI assistance we find is whether the benefits from AI-specific training for radiologists and/or experience with AI are large.
 Answering these questions requires different experimental designs or longer-run studies.
-Another important consideration is that the organization of human-AI collaboration may influence experts' incentives, to which they may respond strategically.
-Finally, any interaction with AI will be mediated by organizational and regulatory incentives.
+Another open question is whether the heterogeneity in the value of AI assistance is correlated with a human's baseline skill or other characteristics, and whether such correlation can be predicted to target assistance.
+A consideration in the organization of human-AI collaboration that we abstract away from is that the form of collaboration may influence experts' incentives, to which humans may respond strategically.
+Finally, the use of AI in practice will be mediated by organizational incentives and the regulatory environment.
 Organizations may set guidelines on how to use AI or provide feedback, and regulations may influence liability implications.
 These issues are interesting avenues for future work.